 P&G's operating cash flow declined by 6% in fiscal 2014, driven by a $1 billion discretionary contribution in a foreign pension plan.

-Along with P&G's product depth and breadth has come a consistent tweaking of its portfolio in an effort to regularly boost profits and consistently deliver a return to shareholders.
-The company's latest move on that front is the pending spinoff of Duracell, preferably into a standalone company.
-P&G also pares down its workforce, when needed, to align with slowing sales and the rising costs of commodities.
+The sale to Coty aligns with P&G's consistent tweaking of its portfolio to boost profits and consistently deliver a return to shareholders.
+Aside from selling brands, P&G finds cost savings in paring down its workforce, when needed, to align with slowing sales and the rising costs of commodities.
 Through 2014 P&G reduced non-manufacturing enrollment by approximately 9,300, or 15%, hoping to realize $10 billion in savings by mid-2016.
 The restructuring program plans included a targeted net reduction in non-manufacturing overhead enrollment of approximately 16% - 22% through fiscal 2016.

 P&G exited the pet food business in 2014 with the August sale of its Iams, Eukanuba, and Natura brands in North America and Latin America to Mars, Inc. for $2.9 billion in cash.
 (The sale did not include P&G's pet food business in the European Union, for which it's seeking another buyer.)
 Mars plans to exercise its option to purchase P&G's remaining pet food business in some parts of Asia Pacific, the Middle East, and Africa.